ladybug-tools/spider/gbxml-viewer/r10-4/gv-app/splash-screen.md

 Settings
 * Explode view with minus, reset and plus buttons
 * Starting to be interesting / need separate horizontal and vertical scaling

+10.9.2
+* Fix surface normals not showing
+* Fix Duplicate CADObjectId not showing

 </details><details open>